 NIAAA wants us to assert incorrectly that “Actually the opposite is true.
 Early legal access to alcohol is associated with higher rates of drinking as an adult.”

-In reality, research has clearly demonstrated the “forbidden fruit” phenomenon among adults under the age of 21.
+In reality, research has clearly shown the “forbidden fruit” exists among adults under the age of 21.
 On the other hand, there is no evidence that the increased desire to drink continues after students turn 21.
 In fact, at age 21, many find that it’s no longer much fun to get into bars and to drink.
 That’s precisely because it’s legal for them to do so.

 Observation on “Responses to Arguments against the Minimum Legal Drinking Age”

-The federal government is guilty of presenting deceptive and misleading arguments to defend the current minimum legal drinking age.
-A major question larger is the legitimacy of government to intrude into public and political debates.
+The federal government is guilty of presenting deceptive and misleading arguments.
+And it does so to defend the current minimum legal drinking age.
+A major question is it legitimate for the government to intrude into political debates.
 Perhaps Congress should exert more oversight of federal agencies.
 The NIAAA’s “Responses to Arguments against the Minimum Legal Drinking Age” illustrates the need for such oversight.